 - 2.39 In conjunction with CER and DETI we will finalise a demand response strategy with the aim of developing a coherent set of arrangements covering smart grids, demand side management/smart meters, aggregation of generation and demand reduction and energy efficiency. - 2.40 We will complete cost benefit analysis of network development plans, and a review of connection policy, to facilitate achievement of the 40% renewable energy target by 2020.
-We will also seek to facilitate other ways to achieve this target including the release of Landbank sites to the market. - 2.41 We will keep under review NIE Energy's micro-generation tariff to ensure that it continues to be cost reflective. - 2.42 As well as implementing Fuel Security requirements in Northern Ireland, we will also work with DETI, the Department of Communication, Energy and Natural Resources (DCENR) and CER to implement arrangements for security of supply on an all-island basis.
+We will also seek to facilitate other ways to achieve this target including the release of Landbank sites to the market.
+This will include consideration of incentivisation arrangements for NIE. - 2.41 We will keep under review NIE Energy's micro-generation tariff to ensure that it continues to be cost reflective. - 2.42 As well as implementing Fuel Security requirements in Northern Ireland, we will also work with DETI, the Department of Communication, Energy and Natural Resources (DCENR) and CER to implement arrangements for security of supply on an all-island basis.